You have one of the following two use cases:

 On selecting this option, you can export the QR Codes as label PDFs.
-Here you will get the option to choose the labels layout i.e. labels per sheet as per label size.
+Here you will get the option to choose the layout of the labels i.e. labels per sheet as per label size.

 For your reference, here is a detailed guide on QR Code labels.

 Once you choose the option, click on Next.